 As is often the case in a small city, Cave Spring doesn't have a public transportation system that people use for their commute.

-The education level of Cave Spring citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
-17.43% of adults 25 and older in Cave Spring have a college degree.
+The percentage of adults in Cave Spring who are college-educated is close to the national average for all communities of 21.84%: 17.43% of the adults in Cave Spring have a bachelor's degree or advanced degree.

 Cave Spring is a somewhat ethnically-diverse city.
 The people who call Cave Spring home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Cave Spring residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Cave Spring include English, Irish, German, Scottish, and Italian.